ejgallego/coq-lsp/README.md

 The license for this project is LGPL 2.1 (or GPL 3+ as stated in the LGPL 2.1).

-- This server forked from our previous LSP implementation in for the [Lambdapi](https://github.com/Deducteam/lambdapi) by Emilio J. Gallego Arias, Frédéric Blanqui, Rodolphe Lepigre, and others.
+- This server forked from our previous LSP implementation for the [Lambdapi](https://github.com/Deducteam/lambdapi) proof assistant, written by Emilio J. Gallego Arias, Frédéric Blanqui, Rodolphe Lepigre, and others; the initial port to Coq was done by Emilio J. Gallego Arias and Vicent Laporte.

-- Syntax files in editor/code are partially derived from [VSCoq](https://github.com/siegebell/vscoq) by Christian J. Bell, distributed under the terms of the MIT license (see ./vsc-galinas/License-vscoq.text).
+- Syntax files in editor/code are partially derived from [VSCoq](https://github.com/siegebell/vscoq) by Christian J. Bell, distributed under the terms of the MIT license (see ./editor/code/License-vscoq.text).

 ## Acknowledgments